 The remarkable organ, built in 1890 by Cavaillé-Coll is housed in an oak case dating from 1630.
 The renowned organ is said to be one the finest in France along with that in Saint Sulpice church in Paris.

-Views of Saint-Ouen Church from near and far
+Views of Saint-Ouen abbey church from near and far

-The church of Saint-Maclou can be seen from various parts of the old town of Rouen.
+The Saint-Ouen abbey church can be seen from various parts of the old town of Rouen.

 From the rue Damiette: